jundalisay/sp/content/en/material/aether-drag.md

 ## Einstein Debunking the Aether

-Materialists hate subjectivity so much that they do everything that they can to discredit the subjective aether.
-This is exactly what Einstein did when he interpreted the Michelson-Morley experiment in favor of energy, while denouncing the abstract mind (soul, feelings).
+Materialists hate subjectivity so much that they do everything that they can to discredit the subjective aether that is the basis of the subjective universe.
+This is exactly what Einstein did when he interpreted the Michelson-Morley experiment in favor of electromagnetism, while denouncing the abstract mind (soul, feelings).

 {{< q a="Einstein" c="On the Electrodynamics of Moving Bodies" >}}
 These two postulates of Relativity suffice for a simple and consistent theory of the electrodynamics of moving bodies based on Maxwell’s theory for stationary bodies.
 The introduction of a “luminiferous ether” is superfluous.
 There is no need for an “absolutely stationary space” that has special properties.
 {{< /q >}}